Private election grants were not bribes, Dane County judge rules

 Circuit Judge Stephen Ehlke, who had previously described the claims brought by Erick Kaardal, of the conservative Thomas More Society, as "ridiculous," on Wednesday affirmed the Wisconsin Elections Commission's dismissal of Kaardal's complaint late last year.

-Ehlke noted that while Kaardal provided the court with a "host of grievances" against the city, state law does not prohibit the acceptance of private election grants, which were provided to more than 200 cities across the state to help administer the presidential election amid the COVID-19 pandemic.
+Ehlke pointed to a "host of grievances" issued by Kaardal against Madison for accepting election grants from the Chicago-based nonprofit Center for Tech and Civic Life, or CTCL, including a new argument raised last month that some of those funds were used to purchase absentee ballot drop boxes.
+State law does not prohibit the use of private election grants, which were provided to more than 200 cities across the state to help administer the presidential election during the COVID-19 pandemic.

+"The commission should not be put in the position of having to guess what violation of election law was alleged and then be faulted later when they didn’t guess correctly what it is that the complainants are complaining about … it is incumbent upon a complainant to state in plain terms what they think is amiss and what the basic facts are supporting their allegations," Ehlke said.

+"Here, plaintiffs were aided by a very experienced lawyer, yet failed to argue violations of (state law) before the commission," Ehlke added.

 "The bottom line is the commission correctly concluded that here is not probable cause to conclude that any election law was violated," Ehlke said.